TheodoreAD/power-user-linux-setup/docs/index.md

 # Installation steps

-This is intended for and has been tested on Ubuntu 19.10 eoan ermine.
+This is intended for and has been tested on Ubuntu 20.04 focal fossa.

 ```shell
 # disabled -u for unset variables due to weird behavior